 The second gallery I respond to a wider environmental subject matter, often incorporating form with the colour and design of the image.

-I stayed in the hotel Sao Mau Sahara adjacent to the Gare Routiere ( bus station ) on the western edge of the city, and walking around just several buildings brought me to Ave Hassan 11, the main street for this old residential area.
+Late that night I booked into the hotel Sao Mau Sahara conveniently adjacent to the Gare Routiere ( bus station ) on the western edge of the city.
+The following morning I walked around just several buildings and began walking along Ave Hassan 11, the main street for this old residential area.
 I spent a large part of my time in this region, enjoying the mix of poorer housing, cafes and shops.
-It seemed little different than Moroccan towns in the far north.
+It seemed little different than Moroccan towns in the far north; there was little visible evidence of Saharawi.

-One of the goals for the visit was to try to discover remnants or figments of the culture of the Saharawis, and I planned to visit the cities of Laayoune, Smara and Dahkla.
-Some 80% of former Western Sahara is ‘occupied’ by Morocco, and the remaining 20% Freezone ( land where the Polisario…. ) exists beyond the 2700 kilometre mud wall, or berm, one of the most heavily land-mined regions in the world as it butts up to the Algerian border.
+One of the goals for the visit was to try to discover remnants or figments of the culture of the Saharawis, and I planned to visit the cities of Laayoune, Smara and Dahkla, the largest towns in Western Sahara.
+Some 80% of former Western Sahara is ‘occupied’ by Morocco, and the remaining 20% Freezone ( land where the Saharawi continues to govern ) exists beyond a 2700 kilometre containing mud wall, described as a berm, one of the most heavily land-mined regions in the world as it butts up to the Algerian and Mauritanian borders.

-The history and issues of the dispute are described below by Sidahmed Jouly, a Saharawi writer who living in a refugee camp in Algeria, who draws parallels with another ‘settler colonial state’ Israel :
+The history and issues of the dispute are described below by Sidahmed Jouly, a Saharawi writer living in a refugee camp in Algeria, who draws parallels with another ‘settler colonial state’, that of Israel :

 The conflict in Western Sahara is one of the oldest running conflicts in Africa, which has resulted in the longest refugee crisis in the continent.
 Western Sahara used to be known as “the Spanish Sahara,” as it was colonized by Spain from 1884 to 1975.
 Unlike many European countries, Spain left this former colony without decolonizing it.
 Neither did the Spanish State enable the Saharawi people of their right to self-determination, as the United Nations (U.N.) has constantly had asked for since the territory was listed as a non-self-governing territory since 1963, pending the decolonization process.
 Instead, in a move that goes against international law and legality, Spain decided to divide the territory between Morocco and Mauritania who both claimed state sovereignty over our country.
 These claims were refuted by the International Court of Justice(ICJ), whose advisory opinion on Western Sahara in 1975 called for the viability and implementation of U.N. resolutions that underscore the right of the Saharawi people in self-determination and independence.